ijmf/ijmf/README.md

-- 👋 Hi, I’m Ivan Junio.
+👋 Hello, I'm Ivan Júnio.
-- 👀 I work as a Requirements and Business Analyst.
+👀 I work as a Requirements, Business and Process Analyst.
-- 🌱 I am currently learning agile product and practices.
+🌱 I'm currently learning agile practices and products.
-- 💞️ I hope collaborate on requirements engineering and business modeling.
+💞️ I hope to collaborate on requirements engineering and business modeling.